labspiral/sirius2/README.md

 **5. How to use ?**

- - Copy all files at 'bin' to your working directory
+ - Copy all files and subdirectories at 'bin' to your working(or output) directory
- - Add reference files ('spirallab.sirius2.dll', 'spirallab.sirius2.winforms.dll') into your project
+ - Add reference 'spirallab.sirius2.dll', 'spirallab.sirius2.winforms.dll', 'OpenTK.dll'(optional) into your project

+ ----

+**6. Copyrights**

  - Demo 'init' console project for beginner
+ - Demo 'laserpower' console project for customized laser source (open sourced)
  - Demo 'editor_basic' winforms project for beginner
     - config 'config.ini' for RTC4, RTC5 or RTC6
     - config 'config_syncaxis.ini' for XL-SCAN